 All existing buildings are subject to decommissioning of the existing heating system for the building's space-heating scope of work.
 For example, if the project applies for incentives for the whole building, it must decommission the existing heating system used for space heating throughout the whole building.
-Alternatively, if a project applies for incentives for a wing of the building, it must decommission the existing heating elements in that wing.
-The existing heating system is permitted to heat other areas of the building which were not in the scope of the Clean Heat project.
+Alternatively, if a project applies for incentives for a wing of the building, it must decommission the existing heating system is permitted to heat other areas of the building which were not in the scope of the Clean Heat project.